 Before The Makeover

 Sometimes my furniture makeovers are a surprise.
 Usually, I plan them out in advance.
 Well, somewhat.
-This chest of drawers just showed up in my garage one day.
+This chest of drawers magically just showed up in my garage one day.
 Well, let me explain a bit.
-A few weeks ago my husband and I decided our bedroom needed a makeover… including the (“hello the 80s wants its furniture back) vintage furniture I acquired when we married 12 years ago.
-I was so ready to say goodbye.
-I thought I had found the perfect piece and painted it a masculine color called In The Navy by the Dixie Belle Paint Co.
-It was perfect for our new bedroom makeover!
-Well, I thought so.
-You can CLICK HERE to see that dresser makeover.
+A few back my hubby and I decided our bedroom needed a makeover… including the (“hello the 80s wants its furniture back) vintage furniture I acquired when we married 15 years ago.
+So, I said goodbye Felicia!
+Turns out that I made a horrible mistake.
+I thought I had found the perfect piece and painted it a masculine color called In The Navy by the Dixie Belle Paint Co for our bedroom makeover.
+That’s what I get for thinking.

 Turns out that the hubby was not at all happy with my decision.
-Um… let’s just say that he didn’t want to bend down to remove his dainties from the drawer.
-He’s gonna kill me for this post.
-Bwahahahahaha!
-The furniture chest he had been using for the last 20 years was very tall.
-And you know what they say about the penthouse?
-It’s the best!
-So off he went to find his penthouse storage for underwear.
+Um… let’s just say that he didn’t want to bend down to remove his man underwear from the drawers. 😏 The furniture chest he had been using for the last 20 years was very tall.
+So, off he went to find his new penthouse storage for underwear.
 In his defense… he’s 6’2.
 If you didn’t get the penthouse pun, it was from the movie Pretty Woman with Julia Roberts.
 Ha!

 Here are the products that were used in this makeover.
 You can CLICK HERE to buy these products and others.
 Their colors are amazing!

 - White Lightning Cleaner (cleans the wood before painting)

 - Mister Spray Bottle (for water and blending paint)